Olsztyn: Olsztyn Castle

 In the sixteenth century, there were two prince-bishops of Warmia that stayed there: Johannes Dantiscus – the first Sarmatian poet, endowed with the imperial laurel wreath for "Latin Songs" (1538, 1541) and Marcin Kromer, who wrote with equal ease in Latin and Polish scientific and literary works (1580).
 Kromer consecrated the chapel of St. Anna, which was built in the south-west wing of the castle.
 In the course of time, both wings of the castle lost military importance, which for residential purposes has become very convenient.
 In 1779, Prince-Bishop Ignacy Krasicki stopped here as well.

-After the Prussian annexation of Warmia during the First Partition of Poland in 1772, the castle became the property of the state board of estates (Kriegs- und Domänenkammer — War and Domain Chamber).
+After the Prussian annexation of Warmia during the First Partition of Poland in 1772, the castle became the property of the state board of estates (Kriegs- und Domänenkammer – War and Domain Chamber).
 In 1845, the bridge over the moat was replaced by a causeway better connecting the castle with the city.
 In 1901–1911 a general renovation of the castle was performed, however, several sections of the building were violated at the same time where they changed the original look of the castle e.g. putting on window frames in a cloister.
 The tower was topped off in 1921 and again in 1926.

 In 1945, the whole castle became home to the Masurian Museum, which today is called the Museum of Warmia and Masuria.
 In addition, there are also popular events held within the frameworks of the Olsztyn Artistic Summer and so-called "evenings of the castle" and "Sundays in the Museum".

 Jewish community

 Although Jews were permitted to trade in the city itself and its fairs during the medieval times, they were restricted from trading freely in the villages surrounding the town.
 In 1718, Bishop Teodor Andrzej Potocki imposed a ban on Jewish trade in the city as well.
-The ban, even if continued by successive bishops, proved not to be particularly successful in the light of repeated complains by the local merchants about Jewish dealing in animal leather and similar products as the one recorded in 1742.
+The ban, even if continued by successive bishops, proved not to be particularly successful in the light of repeated complaints by the local merchants about Jewish dealing in animal leather and similar products as the one recorded in 1742.
 Permanent Jewish settlement can be dated to 1780 when the Jews were finally permitted to settle in the city albeit outside the immediate city walls.
 In 1814, the Simonson brothers opened the first Jewish store.
 Yet the growth of the Jewish community worried city authorities, who tried to curb it with restrictions and punitive measures.
-In 1850, a new law imposed fines and imprisonment on anyone who harboured a “wandering” Jew in their home.
+In 1850, a new law imposed fines and imprisonment on anyone who harboured a "wandering" Jew in their home.